Zoom on the Rugby World Cup

 Is Home Advantage a Thing?

-We were in France when the French football team won the world cup in 1998, the atmosphere and support were amazing.
+We were in France when the football team won the World Cup in 1998; the atmosphere and support were amazing.
 Les Bleus might feel extra pressure to perform well in front of their home fans, friends, and families.
-But the growing support of trumpet blowing, drum banging and Marseillaise chants will no doubt propagate onto the pitch and the players.
+But the growing support for trumpet blowing, drum banging, and Marseillaise chants will no doubt spread onto the pitch and onto the players.

-Mr Martin Turner at Manchester University research suggests the theory of home advantage.
+Mr Martin Turner at Manchester University’s research suggests the home advantage theory.
 The excerpt from this article states that “research has found that there was an overall statistically significant home advantage of 61% for 120 matches played in the Six Nations Rugby Union tournament (2000-07).
 Evidence supported a home advantage amongst all competing nations, regardless of the team’s quality.”

 A Promising & Tasty Opener

-France will be entering the competition full of confidence after a decent string of results, a rejuvenated team and approach, better organised in defence, conceding less penalties while making the most of penalties gained with a high conversion return rate.
-The first game of the tournament will follow the opening ceremony at the iconic Stade de France in Paris.
-The hosts will face the mighty New Zealand for the first time since les Bleus beat the Kiwis in the autumn of 2021.
-As well as a guaranteed beastly haka, this opener has all the ingredients for a potential classic recipe!
+France entered the competition full of confidence after a decent run of results, a rejuvenated team and approach, and better organisation in defence, conceding fewer penalties while making the most of the ones gained, with a high conversion rate.
+The first game of the tournament followed the opening ceremony at the iconic Stade de France in Paris.
+The hosts faced the mighty New Zealand for the first time since Les Bleus beat the Kiwis in the autumn of 2021.
+As well as a guaranteed beastly haka, this opener had all the ingredients for a potential classic, and France won it 27-13!

 Find a Base, and a Nice Pub

-If you are a rugby fan and support your national team, this is a rare opportunity to travel to one of the most beautiful countries, while following your team.
-The French team will be based near Lille, where England will also be playing a couple of their early games.
-The “bigger” and final games will take part in Paris and Marseille in the south of the country.
-Unless you already have tickets purchased in advance, it’s going to be near impossible to attend any of the games, but you can get close to the experience in the various “rugby villages”.
+If you are a rugby fan and support your national team, this was a rare opportunity to travel to one of the most beautiful countries while following your team.
+The French team was based near Lille, where England played a couple of their early games.
+The “bigger” and final games were held in Paris and Marseille, in the south of the country.
+Unless you had tickets purchased in advance, it was nearly impossible to attend any of the games, but you could get close to the experience in the various “rugby villages”.

-Instead, we suggest you find a “base” in an area that you like, or where rugby is popular, for example in southwest France.
-In September it should be easier to find cheaper accommodation in the usually packed and in demand areas.
+Instead, we suggested finding a “base” in an area you like or where rugby is popular, for example, southwest France.
+In September, it should be easier to find cheaper accommodation in the usually packed and in-demand areas.
 There may be giant screens in some towns and cities, and some bars will be supporting the event.
-For example, in Lyon, check out Paddys Corner, or House of Parliament if you are in Bordeaux.
+For example, in Lyon, check out Paddy’s Corner, or the House of Parliament if you are in Bordeaux.
 There are many other English, Irish and Scottish pubs scattered around the country, they’re always fun and great hosts, please support them.

-In Paris, the Aulde Alliance is a must see for Scots and French fans alike.
-Staying in Paris, check the following bars: Le Bistrot de l’Ovalie (12 Rue Antoine Bourdelle), Le Rugby (51 Avenue du Docteur Arnold Netter) and Le Comptoir Rugby Bar (354 Rue de Vaugirard) all rugby themed and who broadcast rugby games.
+In Paris, the Auld Alliance is a must-see for Scots and French fans alike.
+Staying in Paris, check the following bars: Le Bistrot de l’Ovalie (12 Rue Antoine Bourdelle), Le Rugby (51 Avenue du Docteur Arnold Netter) and Le Comptoir Rugby Bar (354 Rue de Vaugirard) all rugby themed and which broadcast rugby games.

 Getting Tickets for the Rugby World Cup

-We’ve been told that tickets have been very hard to get hold of as all were sold very quickly.
-A few friends managed to get their hands on some tickets, we’re envious and look forward to seeing the images.
-There are ticket allocations country per country, and we’d expect tickets to become available in the later stages, but you’ll need to be ready, and a little lucky.
-Avoid touts and dodgy websites, keep an eye on official websites and their social media accounts.
+We’ve been told that tickets have been very hard to get hold of because they sold out quickly.
+A few friends managed to get their hands on some tickets; we’re envious and look forward to seeing the images.
+There are ticket allocations per country, and we’d expect tickets to become available later, but you’ll need to be ready and a little lucky.

 For more information, here’s the link to the International page on the Rugby League website and the website for the French XIII League.